- Nusa Penida tour: 2 days in Bali paradise

 Bali shopping prices: depends, but I personally wouldn’t spend more than 300k rupiahs.
 But I didn’t buy any home décor stuff – which tends to be hand-crafted and therefore the prices are justifiably higher.

 Private car: depending on how many stops you make and how far, we paid 250k to 500k.
+You can actually pre-book at a similar price point on Klook nowadays!

 Sim card: get your taxi driver to stop by a sim place when you land and get a sim card.
 We got a 4.5 GB sim from XL for 45k.
 Basically, you shouldn’t pay more than 100k for a sim card.
+Alternatively, book it in advance and collect on arrival to avoid hassle and get a decent, straight price.

 There are a lot of different types of basket bags you can buy, and the best place to get them with the most variety is in Ubud or Tagalalang.
 The round basket bag is the most frequently brought one and can be found everywhere, although its popularity also makes it more expensive.

-Lowest price we negotiated: 180k (at Tagalalang Market)
+The lowest price we negotiated: 180k (at Tagalalang Market)

-Price we bought it for: 225k (in Seminyak)
+The price we bought it for: 225k (in Seminyak)

 Note: if you are a perfectionist, you will have trouble finding the best bag.
 As each bag is handmade, there are many that aren’t completely flat, the fabric inside isn’t good enough etc.